Fire Chief's Message

-The City of South Lake Tahoe Fire Department mission is:
+The City of South Lake Tahoe Fire Rescue mission is:

 “Serving our community with compassion, professionalism and honor”.

-We achieve that mission with dedicated personnel staffing 3 fire stations with 3 type 1 engines and 2 paramedic ambulances.
+We achieve that mission with dedicated personnel staffing 2 fire stations with 2 type 1 engines staffed with 3 personnel, 1 squad and 1 Battalion Chief.
 We also achieve that mission by following our guiding principles which are: